Life got you down? Or maybe you’re just in a funk? It’s time to change that. Learn how to be happy now with these happy hacks.

 Sometimes the reason we’re sad is not a mystery.
 Sometimes there is something in our lives that’s quite obviously hindering our happiness.

 Maybe you’re unhappy with your job, your appearance, your home.
 Maybe you’re in a bad relationship.
 Whatever the reason is, don’t accept the idea that there is nothing you can do about it.

 Pin point the problem and develop a plan of action.
 If you despise your job, look into starting a new career.
 If you’re in a bad relationship get out of it or seek counseling.
 You get the idea.

 Also if you’re in this situation, don’t forget tips 1, 6 and 12.
 Try not focus on the negative, be grateful for what you do have and recognize when it’s time to make a change.

 16 | DO SOMETHING NICE FOR SOMEONE ELSE

-The Bible is all about self sacrifice.
+The Bible is all about self-sacrifice.
 Picking up our crosses.
 Serving others.
-I don’t think this is just because the effects it has on the ones we serve but it’s also because of the effect it has on our own souls.
+I don’t think this is just because of the effects it has on the ones we serve but it’s also because of the effect it has on our own souls.